Sea Point

 Sea Point Baths

-The baths were opened in 1895, these were for white people only and had separate bathing times for men and women.
-They were filled at low tide with the use of a centrifugal gas-powered pump The baths were sadly destroyed by a storm in 1911 and were never rebuilt, however, construction started on the Sea Point pavilion in 1913.
-Entertainment offered included a tea room and an outdoor cinema.
-The pavilion was renovated to accommodate more people.
+Sea Point’s recreational facilities also developed early.
+The Sea Point Baths, opened in 1895 for whites only, had separate bathing times for men and women and were filled at low tide with a gas-powered pump.
+They were destroyed by a storm in 1911 and replaced by the Sea Point Pavilion, opened in 1914.
+The pavilion featured a tea room, outdoor cinema, and later underwent renovations to accommodate more visitors.

 The promenade

-Today the promenade is a venue for local artists to exhibit and it is frequented by locals and visitors soaking the sun and enjoying the outdoors.
+Today, the promenade is a venue for local artists to exhibit, and it is frequented by locals and visitors soaking up the sun and enjoying the outdoors.

 Sea Point Sea Point